ShengHuaWu/learn-you-a-haskell-for-great-good/syntax-in-functions/syntax-in-functions.md

 capital "" = "Empty string, whoops!"
 capital all@(x:xs) = "The first letter of " ++ all ++ " is " ++ [x]
 ```

+### Guards
+Guards are indicated by pipes that follow a function's name and its parameters.
+Usually, they're indented a bit to the right and lined up.
+A guard is basically a boolean expression.
+If it evaluates to `True`, then the corresponding function body is used.
+If it evaluates to `False`, checking drops through to the next guard and so on.

+Note that there's no `=` right after the function name and its parameters, before the first guard.
+Many newbies get syntax errors because they sometimes put it there.